Colored People's Time (TV show): Origin

 Racial tensions rose to reach their peak in the summer of 1967, as the number and size of riots in the United States escalated dramatically.
 The turmoil was only made worst by the assassination of Martin Luther King Jr., only six months after the largest of the riots in Detroit and Newark.
 The National Advisory Commission on Civil Disorders, more commonly referred to as the Kerner Commission, sought to understand the causes of this unrest and proposed new guidelines and regulations in order to ease this tension.
 One of their major findings was that broadcast television failed to properly communicate these racial issues in the media which led to greater unrest, especially within large black populations, such as Detroit.
 Media surrounding the riots was severely biased by the white broadcast stations, and further served as a racial divide between the white television news reports and the antagonistic portrayal of African Americans.
 The government sought to remedy the solution by mandating quality representation of the African American community on broadcast television.

 Content

 Hosted by Tony Brown, Colored People's Time, provided the large African American community with entertainment, interviews, round-table discussions, fashion and culture, and live performances.
-In an age where it was rare to see a single black face on television, Colored People's Time provided content that was produced, written, and performed by black talent and focused more on providing quality black entertainment then merely satisfying requirements for black on-screen representation.
+In an age where it was rare to see a single black face on television, Colored People's Time provided content that was produced, written, and performed by black talent and focused more on providing quality black entertainment than merely satisfying requirements for black on-screen representation.